Efficient Generation of Protein Pockets with PocketGen

-Experiments and case studies indicate that PocketGen can efficiently generate protein pockets with higher binding affinity and validity than state-of-the-art methods.
-PocketGen is 10 times faster than physics-based methods and achieves a 95% success rate (the ratio of cases that generated pockets has higher binding affinity than the reference ones) with over 64% amino acid recovery rate on the Binding MOAD dataset.
+PocketGen can generate high-fidelity protein pockets with superior binding affinity and structural validity.
+It operates ten times faster than physics-based methods and achieves a 95% success rate, defined as the percentage of generated pockets with higher binding affinity than reference pockets.
+Additionally, it attains an amino acid recovery rate exceeding 64%.

 Designing Full-Atom Ligand-Binding Protein Pockets